gwpmad/clothes-retailer/README.md

 Clothes Retailer
 ===============

+The app has been deployed to Heroku and can be viewed [here](https://immense-wave-52332.herokuapp.com/).

 This is an online store that sells an array of different clothes.
 Users can select items of clothing, add them to their cart, and make use of vouchers to lower the total price.

 Here are the user stories that the application follows: